CumpsD/second-brain/Crypto/XYO - COIN.md

 ## Collect Weekly `COIN`

-Every week you get free `COIN` from the Bonus Drop.
-Enable this by clicking on the plus icon in the top right corner and selecting **Bonus Drops*.
+Every week you get free `COIN` from the **Bonus Drops**.
+Enable this by clicking on the plus icon in the top right corner and selecting **Bonus Drops**.
 Then every week you will be able to click the purple Bonus Drop icon and get free `COIN`.

 ![a](https://github.com/CumpsD/second-brain/raw/main/assets/crypto/xyo/bonus-drop.png "a")